Field Scabious (Knautia arvensis)

 Small Scabious (Scabiosa columbaria)

 Produces large light blueish purple flowers which attract bees, butterflies, moths and birds.
-The Small Scabious Mining Bee is particularly dependent on its pollen.
+The Small Scabious Mining Bee is particularly dependent on its pollen and the foliage serves as a crucial food source for the caterpillars of several moth species, including the day-flying Six-spot Burnet.